 Students Club offers a unique glimpse into the world of professional theatre to a wide range of local junior and senior high school students.
 Prior to select performances of each of our main stage shows, members are invited to participate in a highly engaging, interactive workshop with one of our region’s talented theatre artists, covering some aspect of theatre – from choreography to design, from stage combat to Shakespeare.
 Following the performance, students stay for an informative talkback with members of the production’s cast and crew.

-For more information on Students Club, or to become a part of the program, please contact our Group Sales Administrator at firstname.lastname@example.org.
+For more information on Students Club, or to become a part of the program, please contact our Group Sales Coordinator at firstname.lastname@example.org.

 Students Club Ticket Options